carverauto/basic-twitter-server/README.md

 # basic-twitter-server

-Connects to the twitter stream API and based on the rules we've defined, listens for our tweets and writes them to firestore
+Connects to the twitter stream API and based on the rules we've defined, listens for our tweets and writes them to a pusher channel

 ## DOCKER